 As a professor of piano at the Royal College of Music, Jablonski offers a unique insight into a professional career because his own musical path was varied and unusual.
 His education history includes studying drums and percussion at Malmö Academy of Music, and composition and conducting at the Royal College of Music.
 He inherited a rich and distinguished piano performance tradition that harks back to Ravel, Gilels, and Neuhaus, through his professors Michal Wesolowski at Malmö (who studied with Ravel’s student Vlado Perlemuter), and Irina Zaritskaya at the RCM (a student of Jakov Flier, and Emil Gilels, who was a student of Heinrich Neuhaus).

-His inspiring work with young musicians has been recognised around the world, and he is often invited to give master classes in the conservatoires in Tokyo, Osaka, Bergen, Stockholm, Toronto, and Mexico city, among others.
+His inspiring work with young musicians has been recognised around the world, and he is often invited to give masterclasses in the conservatoires in Tokyo, Osaka, Bergen, Stockholm, Toronto, Seoul, and Mexico City, among others.

 Faculties / departments: Keyboard